sdgamboa/taxPProValidation/discrete-binary/README.md

 ### Columns in the "\*predicted\*Fold\*csv" files

 + tip_label.
 Label as annotated in the phylogenetic tree used for propagation.
-Some labes are NCBI_IDs with the rank prefix, e.g., "g__561" (Escherichia) while others are the original tips from the LTP (Living Tree Project) tree.
+Some labels are NCBI_IDs with the rank prefix, e.g., "g__561" (Escherichia) while others are the original tips from the LTP (Living Tree Project) tree.
 + Attribute.
-Physiology/Attribute name fused with attribute value.
+Physiology/Attribute name fused with the attribute value.
 For example, "animal pathogen--TRUE" or "animal pathogen--FALSE".
 + Score.
 Posterior probability results from the ASR.
 Values between 0 and 1.
 This will be used for MCC.
 + Accession.
 This is the genome accession of the species and strains in the phylogenetic tree (at the tips).
-It does not apply to genus.
+It does not apply to the genus.
 + taxid.
 The NCBI taxonomy ID.
 + Taxon_name.
 Scientific name of the tip.
 + Rank.
 From strain to superkingdom.